SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/calendars-main.md

 	-   *National calendars*, which is appropriate to define a calendar that includes country-specific holidays;

-	-   *Composite calendars*, which is an option designed e.g. for a seasonal adjustment of an aggregated time series that are composed of national data.
-It enables to create a calendar that is a weighted sum of several national calendars.
+	-   *Composite calendars*, which is an option designed for the seasonal adjustment of an aggregated time series that is composed of national data.
+It enables the user to create a calendar that is the weighted sum of several national calendars.

 	-   *Chained calendars*, defined by two national calendars and a break date.

 	These options are considered in the separate sub-scenarios.
-Study the one that match your needs.
+Study the ones that match your needs.

 ##### Footnotes